Posted on 17/6/2022

 Having a succession plan in place also allows the next generation to have a clear understanding of their pathway within the farming business.
 If the bigger picture is not clear to them, or the objectives seem irrelevant, it is difficult to ensure that they remain engaged and driven to contribute.

-Although succession planning is often easily deferred, the sooner the process is started, the sooner the goals and objectives of the farming enterprise and all family members can be aligned, and the sooner everyone can work together to achieve them.
+Although it may be tempting to put off succession planning, it’s important to start the process as soon as possible.
+This will help align the goals and objectives of the farming enterprise and all family members, and everyone can work together to achieve them.

-Originating from the country, Matthew Petersen – Director, Accounting, has developed a high level of insight into the issues faced by family-owned farms, from small partnerships to multi-generational private companies, all spanning a broad spectrum of agribusiness industries.
-If you would like to discuss any of the above further, please contact Matthew Petersen on (08) 8273 9300 or email email@example.com .
+Originating from the country, Perks Accounting Director, Matthew Petersen, has developed a high level of insight into the issues faced by family-owned farms, from small partnerships to multi-generational private companies, all spanning a broad spectrum of agribusiness industries.